-When disasters strike, the first thing the international early response community needs is information: What has happened, where did it happen, what is the effect, what response is needed?
-Not only can satellite imagery taken immediately after an event like an earthquake or tropical cyclone show what has happened through images of destroyed infrastructure or flood surge, but with their inherent geo-codi ng, one can tell immediately where the event took place and the apparent impact of the disaster.
+When disasters strike, the first thing the international early response community needs is coding, one can tell immediately where the event took place and the apparent impact of the disaster.

 This is key information for an efficient planning and coordination of emergency response operations.
 The value of Geographic information systems (GIS) in emergency response arises directly from the benefits of obtaining, integrating, organizing, inquiring and analyzing geographic information and databases.
 This course introduces the application of GIS in emergency response mapping and damage assessment in disaster situations from the perspective of United Nations.